 student aid need not apply for Colgate aid as well.
 Both need-based and non-need-based federal aid may be requested and awarded separately from Colgate's need-based aid.
 For more information, please visit our web page

 An expected student contribution is based on the student's previous year's earnings and assets.
 A minimum contribution from summer earnings is expected of all students.

 An expected parent contribution is based on the parents' previous year's earnings and assets.
-A minimum contribution is expected of all parents.
 Often the annual parent contribution is paid in two installments, with one-half paid prior to each semester; but our Financing Options

 page provides some other alternatives as well.

 used to determine financial aid eligibility is based on students' fixed, on-campus expenses (tuition and activity fee); an allowance for room and meals; and allowances for those variable expenses incurred but not billed to the student account

 (books, supplies, domestic travel, and personal needs).
 The cost of attendance does not